 Building the Bridge

-The Python script runs continuously and calls the AppleScript every few seconds.
-When it detects a new song (using the persistent ID), it fetches additional metadata from iTunes API and posts everything to my Flask backend:
+The Python script runs continuously, calling the AppleScript every few seconds.
+When it detects a new song using the persistent ID, it fetches additional metadata from the iTunes API and posts all the information to my Flask backend.

 def get_current_song():